-Metformin side effects include diabetic neuropathy, brain fog and digestive issues.
-You can address them through diet, Vitamin B12, CoQ10 and exercise.
+Metformin side effects include diabetic neuropathy, brain fog, and digestive issues.
+You can address them through diet, Vitamin B12, CoQ10, and exercise.
 Let us understand the drug Metformin in detail and study different forms of metformin, its uses and common metformin side effects along with how to deal with them.

 Metformin: What Is It Used For?

 Metformin is an old warhorse in the pharma battle against diabetes.
-It has been the mainstay in treatment of Type 2 Diabetes for more than fifty years, often matching or outperforming newer drugs.
+It has been the mainstay in the treatment of Type 2 Diabetes for more than fifty years, often matching or outperforming newer drugs.

 In fact, many new combination drugs are often created with metformin as one of the main ingredients.
 Thanks to its long run in the pharmaceutical world, the side effects of Metformin are also well known.

-The Metformin-PCOS connection has been studied extensively, since a majority of health complications associated with PCOS (polycystic ovarian syndrome) are due to hyperinsulinemia (high amounts of insulin in the blood stream).
+The Metformin-PCOS connection has been studied extensively since a majority of health complications associated with PCOS (polycystic ovarian syndrome) are due to hyperinsulinemia (high amounts of insulin in the blood stream).
 Metformin is known to reduce circulating insulin levels.
 The use of this drug in women with PCOS has shown highly encouraging results.

 Most Prescribed Names in Metformin Category Include:

 It is an extended-release formulation that contains metformin hydrochloride.
 The tablets are designed for once-a-day administration.
 They deliver either 500 mg or 1000 mg of metformin.
 The tablet is made using a patented technology called SCOTTM that delivers the active compound slowly and at a constant rate.